Can’t get enough of forex volatility this week?

 - June NFP reading downgraded from 224K to 193K

 The U.S. economy added a net of 164,000 jobs in July, lower than the downwardly revised 194,000 jobs seen in June and in line with markets had expected.

-Unemployment rate also remained at 3.7%, while average hourly earnings ticked 0.3% higher when analysts saw it at 0.2%.
+The unemployment rate also remained at 3.7%, while average hourly earnings ticked 0.3% higher when analysts saw it at 0.2%.

-While the report didn’t raise red flags for the economy or pointed to urgent need for another Fed rate cut, it also wasn’t spectacular enough for a lot of traders.
+While the report didn’t raise red flags for the economy or pointed to the urgent need for another Fed rate cut, it also wasn’t spectacular enough for a lot of traders.